bookingcom/shipper/docs/api-reference/plumbing/traffic-target.rst

 else.
 For the moment only vanilla Kubernetes traffic shifting is supported: pod labels and Service objects.

-It is manipulated by the Strategy Controller as part of executing a release strategy.
+It is manipulated by the Release Controller as part of executing a release strategy.

 *******